knative/docs/community/SLACK-GUIDELINES.md

 As with all communication, please be mindful of appropriateness, professionalism, and applicability to the Knative community.

+## Access

+You can access and enroll in the [Knative Slack](https://slack.knative.dev) instance at https://slack.knative.dev

 ---

 Except as otherwise noted, the content of this page is licensed under the